kevkanaan/PureSphere/dags/water-api/README.md

 Get_analysispc_location_date

+## Dataset Limitations

+The maximum number of rows that we can get for a request is 20 000.
+To get the rest of the results we need to try and play on some conditions.
+So what we did is that we selected the four most important chemical components and we filtered in our API Call to get them.
+The chemical components' codes are : 1319,1350,1383,1386

 ## Scripts

 Some scripts are provided in this folder to download and process the data.
 You can take a look at the header of a script to find out more about its purpose.
 You can also find documentation for each function